Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 Search engines send visitors that are more likely to convert than any other traffic source.

-Visitors from social media tend to leave the site quickly because they are not on social media to buy products from companies.
-Their number one reason for being on social media is to connect with their friends.
+Social media users tend to leave the site quickly because they are not on social media to buy products from companies.
+Their number one reason for being on social media is to connect with friends.

 Organic search is different.